 - Alfredo sauce should be used immediately.
 You can store leftovers in the fridge for about two to three days.

 - Although the internet tells us you can freeze Alfredo sauce, we have to disagree.
 Technically yes, you can put it in the freezer.
 But since it’s dairy and due to the temperature changes, and well, science, the ingredients split.
-When you thaw it, it is grainy, and the texture is well just off.
+When you thaw it, it is grainy, and the texture is… just off.
 We don’t recommend freezing it.

 Why We Love This Recipe

 Alfredo sauce is a great sauce to know how to make.
 It should be one of your core sauce recipes because it works with so many dishes.
 We love alfredo sauce on pizza sauce because it makes our homemade pizza and sauce just that little bit more elegant.
+Almost as much as vodka sauce or creamy garlic sauce!

 Sometimes you want to take it up a notch and make pizza night a little bit better.
 We also love this sauce because for those nights that you use a store-bought premade crust, yes, we do that sometimes too, topping a pre-made crust with an alfredo sauce is a great way to add something special without too much work.